jeangiraldoo/neovim-batteries-included-plugin-template/README.md

 - **Continuous Integration:** Utilizes GitHub Actions to ensure consistent code quality by checking:

   - Code formatting with [Stylua][stylua]
   - Lua linting with [Luacheck][luacheck]
   - Markdown linting with [Markdownlint][markdownlint]

 - **Standard Directory Structure:** Comes with a well-organized base directory and file structure designed for Neovim plugin development.

+- **Prebuilt README Template:** Includes a structured README with essential sections, so you can focus on content instead of setting up headers, a table of contents, and formatting.

 ## <a id="plugin-structure"></a> 📂 Plugin Structure Overview